Labyrinths & Liontaurs

 Spells: consecrate (divine 4), holy smite (divine 8), holy word (divine 14)

-Special: You must honor a good-aligned god to use this orb.
+Special: You must honor a good-aligned god to soul-link this orb.
 It grants you a +4 enhancement bonus on Knowledge (religion) checks related to the canon (lore, history, theology, etc.) of your god.
 In addition, once per day, after speaking a command phrase, you may lob the ball of holy canon at enemies within short range (25 feet plus 5 feet per two caster levels).
 Within a 15-foot radius of the place the ball lands, enemies must make a reflex save versus DC13 plus your even (Column B) Charisma modifier.
 If you actually make a ranged attack and hit an enemy with the ball as an improvised weapon, it takes the usual bludgeoning damage and saves at -2.
 Enemies who save are unaffected.
 Those who fail have the immediate choice of changing their alignment permanently to good and converting to your religion, or taking 1d6 damage per caster level.

 Orb of Guidance

-Aura divination; CL use your CL
+Aura divination; CL 9

 Slot —; Value 22,000 gp